This article assumes you're

 compassion requires each adult to want to

-forgive them-selves and each other for
+forgive themselves and each other for

 prior hurts, and to steadily separate their personal relationship stressors

-from child-related goals and problems.
-That requires their true Selves to be
+from child-related conflicts.
+That requires their

 steadily in charge.